-When you’re trapped in the vicious cycle of parental alienation, how do you break free and reconnect with your kids?
+When you’re trapped in the vicious cycle of parental alienation, how do you break the cycle and reconnect with your kids?
 Read on for important tips to help you re-establish healthy, loving relationships with those most dear to you: your children.

 Parental Alienation (PA) occurs in high-conflict divorces when one parent turns the children against the other parent.
 Parents who do this are called Alienating Parents (APs), and they often are not aware that their personal feelings about their ex are not reality.
 APs are generally stuck in anger and look for a target to blame for their problems and painful feelings.
 In the case of divorce, that target is their ex, or Targeted Parent (TP).

 Trying to parent a child who has been conditioned into believing you’re bad or worse is challenging.
 What do you do when your child appears to hate you, or refuses to see you?
 Here are five ways that Targeted Parents can reconnect with their kids.

 Address lies and bad-mouthing.
 Conventional wisdom to “say nothing” in the face of bad-mouthing does Targeted Parents a huge disservice.
 You MUST stand up to propaganda.
 You wouldn’t smile and say nothing if you were accused of murder, so why should you remain mum when your child tells you: “Mommy says you wanted the divorce because you don’t love us?”
 Don’t respond in kind, but DO state the facts in an even-handed tone: “I’m sorry Mommy told you that because it’s not true.
 The divorce was a grown-up problem and had nothing to do with you.
 I will always love you and I will always be your daddy.”
 Be prepared to repeat this often.
 [We are using “Mommy” as an example but this could also be “Daddy.”]